openbao/openbao/.github/ISSUE_TEMPLATE/bug_report.md

 For questions, the best place to get answers is on our [mailing list](https://lists.lfedge.org/g/openbao), as they will get more visibility from experienced users than the issue tracker.

 Please note: We take OpenBao's security and our users' trust very seriously.
-If you believe you have found a security issue in OpenBao, please responsibly disclose by contacting us at TODO: security email.
-Our PGP key is available at [TODO: our security page](TODO).
+If you believe you have found a security issue in OpenBao, please responsibly disclose by contacting us at openbao-security@lists.lfedge.org.

 -->